 - Note: an additional charge of £15 will be made for rubbish removal

 Labour for the service will be free for four hours for tenants in receipt of housing benefit.
 Work will be limited to four hours a year, although an exception for a maximum of two additional hours may be made for gardening work at an additional cost of £10 per hour plus £15 for any waste removal.
 If you wish the council to supply materials for the work these will be charged for.

 Where a charge is to be made for the service we will provide you with a quotation.
 Payment must be made before the work is done.
 The reason for this is to avoid the Council being left with debts to chase which would add to our costs.
 In order to keep the ordering system as simple as possible, we will be able to take credit/debit card payments over the phone.
 If you do not have a credit/debit card you may be able to order the work via someone who does.
 Alternatively payment can be made by cash or cheque at a post office, although this may delay commencement of the work.

-All work is raised on a 20 working day priority and there is a 2% charge for card transactions.
+All work is raised on a 20 working day priority.

 Please note that the handyperson service is not an emergency service.